 (2) Represents PSU awards.
 See "3.
 Long-Term Incentive Compensation" above for a description of the PSU awards.

-(3) Represents the grant date fair value of the awards as determined in accordance with FASB ASC Topic 718.
+(3) Represents the grant date fair value of the restricted stock or LTIP unit awards as determined in accordance with FASB ASC Topic 718.